An average trading volume for Danimer Scientific Inc. (DNMR) has been steady over the recent period. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 19 when Pratt Stuart W sold 100,000 shares for $4.77 per share.
 The transaction valued at 477,200 led to the insider holds 1,419,238 shares of the business.

 Pratt Stuart W sold 75,327 shares of DNMR for $395,693 on Aug 18.
 The Director now owns 1,519,238 shares after completing the transaction at $5.25 per share.
 On Aug 17, another insider, Tuten Scott, who serves as the Chief Marketing Officer of the company, sold 10,000 shares for $5.06 each.
 As a result, the insider received 50,567 and left with 464,136 shares of the company.